alejandroacevedo2305/AgenticChallenge/README.md

 Think of this as an open source project.
 We're more interested in your thought process, design choices, and the quality of your work than in a specific "correct" answer.
 Be biased toward production-ready code over a large quantity of features.

 **Time Expectation:** Please aim to spend approximately 3-4 hours of focused work on this challenge.
+If you run out of time, document your remaining plans in `DESIGN_CHOICES.md` rather than rushing through implementation.

 ---